-Never lacking confidence, Pinel contacted several ball manufacturers in 1973 and proposed a deal: If they would sign a nondisclosure agreement, he'd brief them on his experimental results and help them design balls that would allow amateurs and pros alike to increase their strike rates.
+ufacturers in 1973 and proposed a deal: If they would sign a nondisclosure agreement, he'd brief them on his experimental results and help them design balls that would allow amateurs and pros alike to increase their strike rates.
 Company executives responded that they were willing to listen to Pinel's ideas, but he was the one who would have to sign a release affirming that nothing he said was confidential.
 Miffed by what he saw as attempts to steal his ideas, Pinel veered away from a career in ball design.

-Arrow's Information Paradox, yadda yadda yadda, but pay attention to what happend later:
+Arrow's Information Paradox, yadda yadda yadda, but pay attention to what happened later: